Who are you?

 The need for specialist careers advice and guidance has never been so important.
 It is vital that people of all ages have access to good quality, realistic and impartial information, advice and guidance for them to make informed decisions for their future.

-The College Careers Service consists of a team of qualified career guidance professionals who are dedicated to helping people to progress successfully into further, higher education, employment or Apprenticeship.
+The College Careers Service consists of a team of qualified career guidance professionals who are dedicated to helping people to progress successfully into further, higher education, employment or Apprenticeships.

 Our mission is to make the Careers Service fully accessible to College students as well as the wider community by providing impartial information, advice and guidance that is fully integrated, accessible and highly regarded.
 We aim to encourage successful transition into further study, training or employment.

 The College has developed a careers explorer that will help you work out the career for you and the course to get you there.
 Take a look: Fast Forward